News Feed

 The envoy described the talks as "very productive" and said relations between Belarus and the U.S. are "good, but not the best."

-Lukashenko, in turn, thanked U.S. President Donald Trump for a gift of cufflinks depicting the White House and promised he would "try not to remain in debt."
+Lukashenko, in turn, thanked U.S. President Donald Trump for a gift of cufflinks depicting the White House.
+"Interesting cufflinks with the White House image on them," he said, adding that he will "try not to be in his debt."

 The move follows the July release of opposition leader Siarhei Tsikhanouski after Lukashenko met U.S. special envoy Keith Kellogg.